ktopolov/ECE537/README.md

 Input arguments are:
 *  `--mode`: Can be `region` or `location`.
-*  `--start-time`: Starting month and year of simulation.
-Stored as `--start-time month year`
+*  `--start-date`: Start date and year of simulation.
+Stored as `--start-time DD MM YYYY`
-*  `--months`: Number of months to simulate
+*  `--stop-date`: Stop date of simulation.
+Stored as `--stop-date DD MM YYYY`
+*  `--sim-step`: Tiem resolution of simulation.
+Options are any one of the following: `daily, weekly, monthly, quarterly, anually`
 *  `--lat-bounds`: Minimum and maximum latitude boundaries (degrees, -90.0 to 90.0) entered as `min max`.
 Only needed for `--mode region`
 *  `--lon_bounds`: Minimum and maximum longitude boundaries (degrees, -180.0 to 180.0) entered as `min max`.
 Only needed for `--mode region`
 *  `--lat-res`: Resolution or spacing of latitude grid samples (deg); only for `--mode region`